teddyaryono/devlab-s3-codepipeline/README.md

-2. Copy the `WebsiteS3Bucket` value in the outputs section, which is your bucket name/ Then switch to the [S3 console](https://console.aws.amazon.com/s3) and search for your bucket with the S3 console.
+2. Copy the `WebsiteS3Bucket` value in the outputs section, which is your bucket name.
+Then switch to the [S3 console](https://console.aws.amazon.com/s3) and search for your bucket with the S3 console.

 ![S3 Search Bucket](images/s3_lab_search_bucket.png)